wix/wix-ui/packages/wix-ui-icons-common/README.md

 * Add the new SVG file to the `src/Icons/raw` folder.
 Use a descriptive name since it'll be used as the React component name.
 * Run `npm run build`
-* You can now import your icon by name from the `wix-ui-icons` folder!
-For example: `import Add from 'wix-ui-icons/Add';`
+* You can now import your icon by name from the `wix-ui-icons-common` folder!
+For example: `import Add from 'wix-ui-icons-common/Add';`

 **Notice that during `npm run build` the SVG files go through various optimizations hence it is recommended to validate the outcome of the icons in storybook!**